cybex-gmbh/transmorpher/README.md

 TRANSMORPHER_DISK_VIDEO_DERIVATIVES=s3VideoDerivatives
 ```

-You will also have to define your AWS S3 buckets for each disk:
+Define the AWS S3 bucket for each disk:

 ```dotenv
 AWS_BUCKET_ORIGINALS=
 AWS_BUCKET_IMAGE_DERIVATIVES=
 AWS_BUCKET_VIDEO_DERIVATIVES=
 ```

+It is technically possible to use the same bucket for all 3, but it is recommended to split it up to help manage the files.

 Privacy settings: